Two generalisations of Leighton's Theorem: Bounds on sizes of covers

 \section{Bounds on sizes of covers}

 Leighton's Theorem assures the existence of a common finite cover but gives no bound on how large this cover might be.
 In Leighton's original paper \cite{Leighton} there is a short remark at the end saying that, given finite graphs $G_1$ and $G_2$, one can easily calculate an upper bound for the size of the common finite cover constructed - but this bound is not explicitly in terms of the number of edges and vertices in $G_1$ and $G_2$.
-In this section we obtain an explicit upper bound for the size of the finite cover constructed in Leighton's proof (one could alternatively obtain a bound from the proof of Theorem \ref{Leighton}, but such a bound turns out to be larger); we also find upper bounds for the finite covers in Theorems \ref{subtreeres} and \ref{objL}.
+In this section we obtain an explicit upper bound for the size of the finite cover constructed in Leighton's proof (one could alternatively obtain a bound from our new proof of Leighton's Theorem, but such a bound turns out to be larger); we also find an upper bound for the finite cover in Theorem \ref{thm:SymObjectLeighton} and a bound for the index of commensurability in Theorem \ref{thm:SymLeighton}.
 We make no claim that these bounds are anywhere close to being sharp.
 A key tool in finding bounds will be \textit{Landau's function} $g(n)$, which is the greatest order of an element of the symmetric group on $n$ elements.
 Equivalently, this is the greatest possible value for the lowest common multiple of positive integers $n_1,...,n_k$ that sum to $n$. \cite{Landau} gives the following explicit bound.

 As the other bounds we use will be quite rough, we will use the neater but less accurate bound $\exp(2\sqrt{n\log{n}})$ in place of (\ref{Landau}) - the important thing is that it's sub-exponential.
+The bounded version of Leighton's Theorem is as follows - note the notation we use here is consistent with \cite[Theorem 1.1]{Neumann} rather than with the rest of our paper.

 \begin{thm}(Bounded Leighton's theorem) \\ Let $G$ and $G'$ be finite connected graphs.
 Set $E:=\tfrac{1}{2}|E(G)|$ and $V':=|V(G')|$.
 Then $G$ and $G'$ have a common cover $H$ with the following bound on its vertex set: